pkro/spanish_cheat_sheet/README.md

 - desde hace: something is happening for a period of time
   - Habl**o** con él desde hace cinco horas -> I **have been speaking** with for five hours

+  - cuánto hace que
+    - Cuánto hace que tu primo enseña salsa en esta academia? -> How long has your cousin been teaching in this academy?